jomulder/jaspBfpack/inst/help/BfpackTTestPairedSamples.md

-Bfpack Paired Samples t-test
+BFpack Paired Samples t-test
 ==============================

 The bfpack (Bayesian informative hypotheses evaluation) Paired Samples t-test allows you test the nulthypothesis that means of two repeated measures are equal versus one-sided and two-sided alternative hypotheses.
 Read Hoijtink, Mulder, van Lissa, and Gu (2019) for an introduction to bfpack.
-Bfpack has been thoroughly debugged, if nevertheless problems are detected they will be posted at https://informative-hypotheses.sites.uu.nl/software/bfpack/.
+BFpack has been thoroughly debugged, if nevertheless problems are detected they will be posted at https://informative-hypotheses.sites.uu.nl/software/bfpack/.

 ### Specification of the bfpack Paired Samples t-test